commschamp/cc_tutorial/tutorials/tutorial13/README.md

   to **true**.
 - The multiple forms of the same message require usage of **order** property to specify order in which the read operation for them will be attempted.
+- Some dispatch functionalities may require knowledge about index/offset of the detected message within a sequence of the input messages with the same numeric ID.

 [Read Previous Tutorial](../tutorial12) &lt;-----------------------&gt; [Read Next Tutorial](../tutorial14)